 admin@localhostand another account profile for which the allowlist applies to connections originating from

 Register one or more profiles with the firewall.
-(This is required because the firewall ignores clients that match no profile.)

 Statement matching performed by the firewall does not use SQL statements as received from clients.
 Instead, the server converts incoming statements to normalized digest form and firewall operation uses these digests.
 The benefit of statement normalization is that it enables similar statements to be grouped and recognized using a single pattern.
 For example, these statements are distinct from each other: